Plans are in place for yet another Saw film

 - Detective Halloran by severe trauma when his head sliced into eight pieces in the Laser Collar Trap.

-The totals show Saw at 6, Saw II at 9, Saw III at 9, Saw IV at 11, Saw V at 5, Saw VI at 12, Saw 3D: The Final Chapter at 26, and Jigsaw at 11.
-The grand total of on-screen deaths for the Saw film series is 89.
+The totals show Saw at 6, Saw II at 9, Saw III at 9, Saw IV at 11, Saw V at 5, Saw VI at 12, Saw 3D: The Final Chapter at 26, Jigsaw at 11, and Spiral at 8.
+The grand total of on-screen deaths for the Saw film series is 97.

 Like the old “saw” says: Everything old is new again.
 Last month, Horror News Network reported that Saw franchise screenwriters were putting the finishing touches on the tenth entry in the classic …